Starships (song): Commercial performance

-In the Oceanic regions, the song was a big success.
 In Australia, the song debuted at number 14, rising to number two, staying there for five consecutive weeks.
-The song resulted in being Minaj's highest single in that country,(until Super Freaky Girl topped the country’s chart) and was certified 6× platinum by the Australian Recording Industry Association (ARIA) with sales exceeding 420,000.
+The song resulted in being Minaj's highest single in that country (until "Super Freaky Girl" topped the country's chart), and was certified 12× platinum by the Australian Recording Industry Association (ARIA) with sales exceeding 840,000.

 In New Zealand, the song debuted at 12.
 The next week. it rose to four and peaked at number two.
 The song resulted in being Minaj's second highest-peaking and longest-charting single in that country and was certified 2× platinum certification by the Recording Industry Association of New Zealand (RIANZ) with sales exceeding 30,000.
 Just recently in New Zealand, the song made the top five for the top-selling singles of 2012, placed at four.

-In the European regions, the song was a huge success as well.
-In France, the song debuted at 102, and rose to 47 the next week.
-The song eventually peaked at number five for three non-consecutive weeks.
-In Belgium (Flanders and Wallonia), the song peaked at number five and number seven and charted over 20 weeks in both regions.
-It was certified Gold by the Belgian Entertainment Association (BEA) with sales over 10,000.
-In Sweden, the song debuted at number 43 on the charts.
-The song peaked at three for two consecutive weeks and stayed in the charts for 29 weeks.
-The song was certified gold by the International Federation of the Phonographic Industry (IFPI Sweden) with shipments of 20,000.
-In Switzerland, the song debuted at 60 on the charts.
-It later rose to number five in its 12th week for two consecutive weeks.
-It was certified platinum by the International Federation of the Phonographic Industry (IFPI Switzerland) with sales exceeding 30,000.
-In the spring of 2012, "Starships" was the 21st most downloaded ringtone.
-"Starships" has reportedly sold 7.2 million copies worldwide.

 Music video

-Background

 The "Starships" video was filmed on Kualoa Ranch, Oahu Island, Hawaii, and the opening scene is from the Nā Pali Coast on the island of Kauaʻi in Hawaii.
 It was a three-day shoot, beginning on March 13, 2012.
 The video was directed by Anthony Mandler with extensive post-VFX produced by Leah Harmony and executed by a team of artists at Culver City-based post production company KILT.
-In an interview with Capital FM, Minaj briefly commented on the video for "Starships", calling it "very, very saucy" and her "best one yet".
+In an interview with Capital FM, Minaj called the video "very, very saucy" and her "best one yet".
 The video premiered on April 26, 2012, on MTV.